rembik/dehydrated-hetzner-hook/README.md

 *Optional*, for `CNAME dns-01` challenges add a CNAME entry from the requested domain to the Hetzner domain that should accomplish the dns challenge.
-The CNAME for dns-01 challenging `example.net` with `example.org` could look similar to the following and must be added to the domain `example.net`:
+The CNAME for dns-01 challenging `example.net` with `example.org` could look similar to the following and must be added to the domain zone `example.net`:
 ```
 _acme-challenge    IN CNAME   localhost.example.org.
 ```